 - Scifi Writers Have No Sense Of Scale: Averted.
 Even with major advances in technology interplanetary travel takes months or longer, long-distance communication hours or days, and resource and fuel limits are a constant concern.
 Interstellar travel also seems to still be out of reach.

-- Secret Relationship: As it’s against company regulation, Chris and Theta have to keep their relationship secret from their colleagues.
-They're delighted that by chance they get to spend their shift together, but later find out that this has exposed them to the virus.
+- Secret Relationship: As it's against company regulation, Chris and Theta have to keep their relationship secret from their colleagues.
+They arrange to spend their shift together, but later find out that this has exposed them to the virus.

 - Sleeper Starship: the SSS17.